 •Economic Recovery: The New Deal stabilized the banks and cleaned up the financial mess left over from the Stock Market crash of 1929.
-It stabilized prices for industry and agriculture, and it aided bankrupt state and local governments.
-And it injected a huge amount of federal spending to bolster aggregate incomes and demand.
+It stabilized prices for industry and agriculture and aided bankrupt state and local governments.
+Most of all, it injected a huge amount of federal spending to bolster aggregate incomes and demand.

-•Job Creation: One in four Americans was out of work by 1933.
-The New Deal created a number of special agencies that provided jobs for millions of workers and wages that saved millions more in their desperate families.
+•Job Creation: One in four Americans was out of work by 1933, after four years of depression.
+The New Deal created a multitude of agencies to provide jobs for millions of workers and paid wages that saved millions of destitute families.
 It also recognized the rights of workers to organize in unions.

-•Investment in Public Works: The New Deal built hundreds of thousands of highways, bridges, hospitals, schools, theaters, libraries, city halls, homes, post offices, airports, and parks across America—most of which are still in use today.
+•Investment in Public Works: The New Deal built hundreds of thousands of highways, bridges, hospitals, schools, theaters, libraries, city halls, homes, post offices, airports, and parks across America.
+These investments helped underwrite postwar prosperity and most of the New Deal infrastructure is still in use today.

 •Civic Uplift: The New Deal touched every state, city, and town, improving the lives of ordinary people and reshaping the public sphere.
 New Dealers and the men and women who worked on New Deal programs believed they were not only serving their families and communities, but building the foundation for a great and caring society.

-For an introduction to the New Deal, see the New Deal in Brief by R. Walker (2011).
+For a further introduction, see the New Deal in Brief by Richard Walker (2011).

 For a more complete overview, see R. Walker & G. Brechin, The Living New Deal: the Unsung Benefits of the New Deal for the United States and California (2010)